CQUni-Mike/COIT11134-2019-T2/Week 05 - Vehicles, Cars, Trucks - Part 04/README.md

 * All the GUI class should do is handle the GUI components and talk to the Controller to get the work done.
 * We can then re-use this Controller in Console apps, Web apps, etc.

-5Z.
-Homework: students please make sure you do all of the tutorial questions for this week, and get extra practice doing questions from relevant chapters of the textbook.